mauritsl/bluegate-csrf/README.md

 requires sessions using
 [BlueGate session](https://www.npmjs.com/package/bluegate-session).

 This module can protect forms and links against CSRF-attacks.
-The protection is only active for users with a session (i.e. authenticated users).
-Visitors without a session are not protected for performance reasons, because that will conflict with any form of page caching.
-The CSRF-token is based on the session id, but does not include the whole session id to avoid leaking it.
-See the
-[OWASP site](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29)
-for more information about CSRF.
+See the [OWASP site](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29) for more information about CSRF.